groops-devs/overview-slides/README.md

 This repository contains slides which give an overview of GROOPS and showcase applications and datasets computed with the software.

+The slides can be viewed on the [overview website](https://groops-devs.github.io/overview-slides).
 ## License

 This work is licensed under a